Are you struggling to increase your restaurant’s average check size?

 Detailed menu knowledge will help staff cross-sell and upsell.
 But what exactly is the difference?

 Cross-selling and upselling, though often used interchangeably, are notably different.
 Cross-selling is where you encourage customers to purchase complementary items.
 Upselling involves enticing customers to buy more expensive items, upgraded items, or add-ons to their current order.

 This is best explained through a few examples.

 If a server recommends pairing a specific pinot noir wine with a certain meal, they’re cross-selling.
 This could mean recommending a specific red wine, like Cabernet Sauvignon, with a steak or a white wine, like Chardonnay, with fish.

-Now, if these servers were to encourage diners to increase the portion size (e.g. from an eight ounce steak to 10 ounces), opt for the higher-end option (e.g. a more expensive cut of meat), or choose some add-ons (e.g. a shrimp skewer for the steak or gravy for the fries), they would be upselling.
+Now, if these servers were to encourage diners to increase the restaurant portion sizes (e.g. from an eight ounce steak to 10 ounces), opt for the higher-end option (e.g. a more expensive cut of meat), or choose some add-ons (e.g. a shrimp skewer for the steak or gravy for the fries), they would be upselling.